LODSContent/ChallengeLabs_Resources/LabFiles/CML/cmltools_lab_author_manual.md

 # If regex is false, wildcard matching is used with ? for single or * for multiple characters
 # If regex is true, full regex matching is performed
 # Set timeout to 0 for commands that would hang the interface like 'exit'.
 Default is 60 when blank.
+# Set clear_screen to true to wipe the device screen before and after validation commands.
 # Set script_debug to true for verbose output
+# Set cml_debug to true for super-verbose cml output
 # ------------------------------------------------------------------

 # Set default result